 "Oh, shut up."
 She groans.

-The ranger-twerp beats them again, and Lavina wants to tear her apart but she can't, so she runs.
-They catch her after only two days - find her dirty in the corner of a restaurant, nibbling at slice of toasted bread.
+The ranger-twerp beats them again, and Lavina wants to tear her apart but she can't.
+So she runs.
+They catch her after only two days anyway - find her dirty in the corner of a restaurant, nibbling at slice of toasted bread.
 "Hey!" she snaps, as they put her in cuffs.
 "Watch my nails!"

 "Your nails, Princess," one of the rangers says, "are the least of your problems."

 The brat comes to see her, tagging along with the senior rangers as they question her for Dim Sun secrets and the others' whereabouts.
-She ignores them to examine her nails.
+She ignores them, examining the backs of her hands.

-The brat lingers after the rest go and asks tremulously, "Um, do you know anything about Ice?"
+The brat lingers after the rest go.
+"Um, do you know anything about Ice?" she asks, tremulously.